Welcome to week 4 of our Make Stories Like Roald Dahl summer challenge. This week you will capture a special moment and save it for later inspiration.

 1. Make yourself a viewfinder frame.
 This could be as simple as gluing lolly sticks together or cutting a rectangle out of a piece of paper, but you could decorate it if you would like to.

-2. Head outside with your frame and a camera.
+2. Explore your house or garden with your frame and a camera.
 Explore until something catches your eye.
 This will be the subject of your picture.

 3. Use your viewfinder frame to choose the best way to take your picture.
 Look through it at your subject and practice until you find the perfect shot.